neilrenicker/alfred-harvest/README.md

+# Unmaintained Repository

+⚠️ This repository is unmaintained.
+Head over to https://github.com/ajilderda/alfred-harvest-v2/ for a rewritten version of this plugin with more features and better security.

 ## [Harvest][1] workflow for [Alfred][2]

 Let [Alfred][2] help you track your time.
 This workflow gives you complete access to your [Harvest][1] time-tracking: